luhring-julian/luhring-julian/README.md

+## Hello there!
+## Let me introduce to you:

-👋 Hi, I'm @luhring-julian
+- 👋 Hi, I'm @luhring-julian
-👀 Interested in make new friends!
+- 👀 Interested in make new friends!
-🌱 I’m currently learning HTML, CSS, JS and UI/UX Design 👯 I’m looking to collaborate on amazing projects
+- 🌱 I’m currently learning HTML, CSS, JS and UI/UX Design

-## Let's chat and code!
+- 👯 I’m looking to collaborate on amazing projects

 <!--
 ### Hello there! 👋